Botanical: Ocimum basilicum

 - Is known to sharpen memory, use as a nerve tonic, and remove phlegm from your bronchial tubes.
 Repeat up to once an hour.
 Leaves can strengthen the stomach and induce perfuse sweating.
 The seeds can be used to rid the body of excess mucus.

-- Coughs: Basil is an important ingredient in cough syrups and expectorants.
+- Coughs: This herbs is an important ingredient in cough syrups and expectorants.
 It can also relieve mucus in asthma and bronchitis.
 Chewing on basil leaves can relieve colds and flu symptoms.

-- Sore Throat: Water boiled with basil leaves can be taken as a tonic or used as a gargle when you have a sore throat.
+- Sore Throat: Water boiled with the leaves can be taken as a tonic or used as a gargle when you have a sore throat.

 - Kidney Stones: Basil can be used to strengthen your kidneys.
 In cases of stones in your kidney, the juice of basil leaves mixed with honey and taken daily for 6 months will expel them through the urinary tract.